 Seemi has a bachelor’s degree in accounting from the University of Wisconsin – Milwaukee.
 She is also a Certified Public Accountant.

-Ruza Drca is a Budget Planning Assistant III for Milwaukee Public Schools.
-She graduated from MPS, Hamilton High School in 2006 with a degree in Business.
+Ruza Drca is a Financial Planning and Budget Coordinator at Milwaukee Public Schools.
+In her role she supports principals in developing, monitoring and analyzing their budgets.
+She graduated from MPS, Hamilton High School.
 Ruza has a bachelor’s degree in Business Management and Philosophy from Alverno College.
 She obtained her MA from Alverno in Adult Education, Organizational Development and Instructional Design.